Big Island, Hawaii Travel Guide

 • Don’t trespass past signs (kapu = forbidden), barricades, or on private property

 • Try to avoid geotagging specific locations on Instagram.
 Places that were once sacred and private are becoming overrun due to social media.
-If you find a special spot, tag it more discreetly using simply “The Big Island,” the name of the closest town, or something more vague
+If you find a special spot, tag it more discreetly using simply “The Big Island,” or something more vague

 • Use reef safe sunscreen

-• Never touch, approach, chase, or feed wildlife, such as sea turtles, Hawaiian monk seals, dolphins or whales
+• Never touch, approach, chase, or feed wildlife, such as sea turtles, seals, dolphins or whales

 • Shop small and support local when you can